JacksonO123/traffic-simulation/README.md

 ## Feature/Bug Todo

 - [x] Make lane changing smarter
-- [ ] Fix set start for intersections
 - [ ] Add various types of intersections
 - [x] Add intersections as a part of a cars route
 - [x] Acceleration